Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Findings

 \subsection{Criteria Evolution Over Time (RQ2)}

-In this section, we will discuss how the evaluation criteria differ between the domain experts and users between the \textit{a priori} stage and the \textit{a posteriori} stages.
-To do this, we analyzed the different types of criteria themes that were present.
-We discuss the types of criterion that were refined between stages, then we will discuss the new themes that emerged in the \textit{a posteriori} stage.
-Figure \ref{fig:heatmap} shows the average number of criteria that was set for each domain across the themes.\\
+In this section, we will discuss how the evaluation criteria differ among groups between the \textit{a priori} and \textit{a posteriori} phases.
+Figure \ref{fig:heatmap} presents a heatmap showing the average number of criteria created by each group across sub-themes within the nutrition and pedagogy domains at both stages of evaluation.

-\textbf{KF4: In the \textit{a posteriori} phase, groups introduce additional criteria, with domain experts particularly emphasizing new themes related to formatting.} \\

-\textit{Nutrition/Dietetics Domain. } For the dietitian experts, new criteria emerged in the \textbf{formatting} theme, such as adding \textbf{bullet points} or providing \textbf{clear headings/titles}.
-As some outputs featured these different layouts, experts adapted by incorporating criteria that improved readability.
-Additionally, the sub-theme of \textbf{encouragement} was introduced by domain experts, who appreciated the supportive tone of the outputs.
-For instance, one expert suggested the criterion to \textit{``always encourage patience and consistency'' (PedExp2)} in response to a specific output.

-New criteria also emerged under the theme of \textbf{Clarity}, focusing on \textbf{specific wording} and \textbf{Decision Support}.
-Dietitian experts added criteria to ensure outputs used precise medical language, such as \textit{``Remove opinionated text'' (PedExp5)} or \textit{``Avoid giving medical advice'' (PedExp4)}.
-Furthermore, when the output lacked guidance to help make informed decisions, experts introduced criteria such as \textit{``When recommending to 'limit' a nutrient, provide evidence-based guidance, e.g., from the DGA or AHA'' (PedExp4)}.
-This shift highlights how participants transitioned from conceptualizing ideal outputs to critiquing model performance and suggesting improvements.

-Many themes remained consistent for domain experts, but they added new criteria based on what was absent in the outputs.
-For instance, if allergens were missing, an expert added the criterion \textit{``Should include allergens in cereal'' (PedExp3)}, or when specific nutrient information was not present, they added \textit{``List nutrition label'' (PedExp5)}.
-For lay users, fewer new themes emerged, but they added criteria based on their preferences in the output.
-Some users, for example, introduced criteria related to \textbf{staying hydrated} after seeing it highlighted in the output which suggests that exposure to certain content can influence their evaluation criteria.

-The LLM presented new sub-themes related to \textbf{decision support} and \textbf{staying hydrated}.
-For example, after the model was fed the output that mentioned hydration, the LLM added the criteria of \textit{``The response includes recommendations to stay hydrated'' (LLM)}.
-In addition, since the output addressed foods that were quick for the user, a new criteria of \textit{``Explanation clearly addresses the quick and easy preparation requirement'' (LLM)} was added.
-By adapting its criteria based on the output, the LLM not only mirrors human evaluative processes, but also refines its ability to meet user needs more effectively.